Skip to Content

 Attribution #5

 • Measure the area.
-Using a measuring tape, measure the perimeter of the space where you intend to put your lattice fence.
+Using a measuring tape, measure the perimeter of the space where you intend to put your grid pattern enclosure.
 It is important to accurately measure because this will ensure minimal adjustment in the cutting size of materials as you go along the project.
-This will also give you an idea of the exact number of wood posts and lattice panels you will be needing.
+This will also give you an idea of the exact number of wood posts and latticed panels you will be needing.

 • Run twine along your fence line.
 Tie the first stake (your starting point for the fence) with twine and run into each stake.
 Ensure that that twine is running straight, if ever you see any discrepancies, you may adjust the stakes accordingly.